Jump to content

 July 3 to 6: Champagne and Biedermeier Festival in Eltville

 When summer really gets going, it’s time for the Sparkling Wine Festival again!
-Between the banks of the Rhine, the rose garden, and the historic backdrop of the Electoral Castle, Eltville comes alive with summer cheer as people raise their glasses, laugh, and celebrate.
-From the Sebastian Tower all the way down to the castle, stand after stand lines the streets, and by the time the mayor reaches for the magnum and the first cork flies through the air with a loud pop, one thing is clear: Let the party begin!
-By the way: Saturday is Biedermeier Festival!
-That’s when the local Biedermeier Association will showcase their beautiful costumes, and you can take a trip back in time.
+Between the banks of the Rhine, the rose garden, and the historic backdrop of the Electoral Castle in Eltville, people raise their glasses, laugh, and celebrate in the finest summer spirit.
+From the Sebastian Tower all the way down to the castle, stall after stall lines the route, and by the time the mayor reaches for the magnum and the first cork flies through the air with a loud pop, one thing is clear: it’s time to raise your glass!

 August 14 to 23: Rheingau Wine Week